Alice

 Lee

 Lee started dancing the Shag and Swing summers at Myrtle Beach while on vacation from Duke.
 To survive the Viennese Ball, he woke up early to sign-up for Duke's most popular class: Mrs. Trout's Social Dance I. Later he found the one ballroom dance class in Allentown Pennsylvania.
-In 1999 he moved to the Bay Area and was amazed at the dance scene.
-Lee met his wife Tatiana at a dance club in Santa Clara.
-He danced with Fezziwig's for a year, and then started stalking DL tryouts.
-He joined DL in 2005.
+In 1999 he moved to the Bay Area and was amazed by the dance scene.
+He originally joined DL in 2005 and returns for the Peninsula Symphony performances.
 Outside of dance, Lee loves games of all sorts and works as a software engineer for Apple working on OS X. He also likes cheese.

 Sasha

-Sasha is thrilled to be joining Danse Libre for the coming year!
+Sasha is thrilled to be returning to Danse Libre for the coming year!
 She discovered her passion for dancing at the age of 8, soon after coming to the Bay Area from St. Petersburg, Russia.
 She is trained in classical ballet, with most of her education coming from the UC Irvine Dance Department and Western Ballet.
-Sasha's love for social dance began in a high school swing class, and she is excited to finally incorporate it back into her life amidst graduate school and work.
+Sasha's love for social dance began in a high school swing class, and she is excited to finally incorporate it back into her life.

 Valerie